agl-alexglopez/dancing-links/README.md

 	- Dancing Links Implementation **([`PartnerLinks.cpp`](/dancing-links/dlx/Src/PartnerLinks.cpp))**
 - [Citations](#citations)

+## Disclaimer

+This repository contains **no code** that I wrote or submitted as part of the Disaster Planning or Matchmaker assignments at Stanford University for CS106B.
+It is not possible to implement a working solution to any Stanford assignment from this code directly as it uses completely different data structures, algorithms, and interfaces to those usually used in a Stanford assignment.
+If you beleive otherwise please contact me.
+This is an exploration of applying an interesting technique, Dancing Links, to interesting problems.
+Enjoy!

 ## Build Note

-If you are reading this now you are on `gitfront.io`.
-If you want to use the programs for this project, you can clone the project with the `clone` button at the top right of the screen when in the root of the repository.
 In order to build this project, you will need a copy of the CS106 C++ library from the Winter of 2022.
 To the best of my knowledge, newer libraries from Stanford's class websites have some graphics conflicts that prevent this assignment from building.
 I have included a copy of this library as a `.zip` file in the `/packages/` folder.
 Unzip the folder in a separate location on your computer because it will need to built as its own Qt project.
 You can then follow the same instructions to build this library that Stanford normally provides on their course websites [HERE](https://web.stanford.edu/dept/cs_edu/resources/qt/).
 Instead of building their new libraries, however, you will just build this older version.
 It will install all the necessary Stanford specific libraries on your system for use with Qt.

 ## Overview